This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 India’s diversified chemicals industry covers over 80,000 commercial products that are broadly classified into bulk chemicals, specialty chemicals, petrochemicals, agrochemicals, polymers, and fertilizers.
-India is ranked sixth in the world in terms of sales and imports of chemicals (excluding pharmaceutical products).
-The Indian chemicals industry stood at $180 billion in 2020 and is projected to reach $304 billion by 2025.
+The Indian chemicals industry is valued at $220 billion and is projected to grow at 9 -12 percent per annum to reach $300 billion by 2026.
+The specialty chemicals sector is expected to contribute significantly to overall industry growth and is expected to reach $40 billion by 2026.

 Policy and Tax Environment

+Foreign companies seeking to invest in India have two options: an Indian subsidiary; or a joint venture with an Indian company via a Foreign Technology Agreement (FTA).
 Foreign Technology Agreements in India permit the transfer of technology with government approval or through the automatic route as designated by the Reserve Bank of India.
 Payments pertaining to such technology transfers should not exceed $2 million.
 Royalties are restricted to five percent for domestic sales, eight percent for exports, and total payments must be eight percent on sales for a period of ten years.
 Royalty periods should not exceed seven years from the date of starting a business, or ten years from the date of signing an agreement.
 The goods and service tax rate on almost all chemicals is 12 percent.
-The customs duty on most feedstocks varies from five to ten percent and stands at 10 percent for dyestuffs.
+The customs duty on most feedstocks varies from five to ten percent and stands at ten percent for dyestuffs.

 Opportunities

-With a growth rate of 12 percent, the specialty chemicals segment has experienced increased demand due to growing consumption of hygiene products, packaged foods, energy drinks, and nutraceuticals.
-Specialty subsectors for flavors and fragrances, personal care chemicals, nutraceutical ingredients, and surfactants constitute the bulk of this growth.
-There are opportunities for U.S. companies to export intermediates/fine chemicals, adjuvants, surfactants for agrochemical applications, specialty products for seed treatment, and fertilizers and fluorochemical compounds for agrochemical and pharmaceutical applications.
+With a growth rate of 9-12 percent, the specialty chemicals segment has experienced increased demand due to growing consumption of hygiene products, packaged foods, energy drinks, and nutraceuticals.
+U.S. companies have the opportunity to export to India intermediates/fine chemicals, adjuvants, surfactants for agrochemical applications, specialty products for seed treatment, and fertilizers and fluorochemical compounds for agrochemical and pharmaceutical applications.
 Opportunities also exist for enzymes and plant-based extracts for household care applications and probiotic and keratin-based actives, conditioning actives, and glutathione for personal care applications.
-Increased demand from the construction, automotive, and water treatment industries could further boost growth in this segment.

-India is seeking to increase imports of technologies to aid local chemical manufacturing, including acetic acid, acrylonitrile, and chemicals used in the production of lithium-ion batteries.
+India is seeking to increase imports of technologies to aid local chemical manufacturing used in the production of lithium-ion batteries.
 The Indian government is also implementing a PLI scheme in the chemicals sector to drive adoption of new technologies and boost domestic manufacturing and exports.
 Such measures provide opportunities for U.S. companies interested in supplying raw materials and technical expertise.

-Indian oil and gas companies are turning their sights toward downstream chemical opportunities in the petrochemicals sector.
+Indian oil and gas companies are turning their sights towards downstream opportunities to invest in value added manufacturing via the petrochemicals sector.
 This presents export and investment opportunities for U.S. companies to participate these opportunities by providing technology solutions and expertise.

-To learn more about opportunities in this sector, contact Commercial Specialist Sanjay Arya.
+To learn more about opportunities in this sector, contact U.S. & Foreign Commercial Service Commercial Specialist Sanjay Arya.